 - Repeat for 5-10 minutes daily.

-Most people suffer through dating long enough to find someone they are attracted to and then rush into exclusivity hoping it works out.
+Most people feel depressed about being single because they suffer through dating long enough to find someone they are attracted to and then rush into exclusivity hoping it works out.
+And when it doesn’t, they think that they are just going to be stuck being perpetually single.

-By dating in this way, you create the opportunity to collect lots of data on yourself.
-Those golden bits of information will ultimately lead you to make better choices and more truthful decisions about who and what makes you truly happy.
+By dating this way, you’ll create the opportunity to collect a lot of data on yourself.
+These golden bits of information will ultimately lead you to make better choices and more truthful decisions about who and what makes you truly happy.

-When you have a range of attraction, you can garner a truthful set of answers on what feels right to you.
+Dating with a range of attraction levels enables you to garner a truthful set of answers on what feels right to you, rather than only dating people that inspire expectations and high hopes for longevity.

 - Are you more able to be authentic when you are not attracted to your date?

 Going on a lot of dates with a variety of people will formulate the vision of the kind of relationship you desire so that it becomes crystal clear.
-This process will allow you to become more discerning of who you give your heart to so you stop giving it to people who can never love you the way you most desire to be loved.
+This process will allow you to become more discerning of who you give your heart to.
+The experience will ensure that you stop investing in people who can never love you the way you most desire to be loved.

-As you are dating, you’ll want to make requests and ask for what you want.
+While dating, show up authentically by making requests and asking for what you want.
 Don’t be shy.
 Equally so, don’t expect the other person to read your mind.
 The only way to get what you want is to ask for it.
 You know this at work; apply the same thinking to your dating partner.

-When you make requests, pay close attention to how you’re responded to.
-What happens when you make requests, are emotional, or have a disagreement or miscommunication?
+When making requests, pay close attention to how he responds to you.
+What happens when there are bumps in the road?
+When you are emotional, or the two of you have a disagreement or miscommunication, how does he behave?

 How he behaves and treats you under a variety of circumstances will inform you about the kind of person he is and what it would be like to be in a relationship with him long-term.

-And don’t shy away from the uncomfortable conversations.
+Do not look for conflicts, and at the same time do not avoid having uncomfortable conversations.
 You’ll want to know if the two of you can navigate conflict together.
 That’s a real part of life and none of us avoids it no matter how much we want to.

 From there, you can more accurately evaluate which guy is a match to your vision and pleasantly walk away from the ones who are not the right fit.

-When you know how you want your soulmate relationship to function and the dynamic you desire between the two of you, you’ll stop wasting time with the wrong people.
-Only when your values match with your partner will you create the kind of partnership that can navigate the inevitable challenges that life will bring your way.
+When you know how you want your soulmate relationship to function and the dynamic you desire between the two of you, you’ll stop wasting time with those who are not an ideal match for you.
+Only when your values match with your partner’s will you create the kind of relationship that can navigate the inevitable challenges that life will bring your way and stand the test of time together.

 Why are mutual values so important?

-What often tears people apart is a stressful event or situation that reveals that the two of you didn’t really value the same things.
-Knowing these important details are so much more important than the kind of movies or music you both like.
+What often tears people apart is a stressful event or situation that reveals that the two of you didn’t value the same things.
+Knowing these important details is so much more important than the kind of movies or music you both like.

-As you get clear on your ideal soulmate relationship, you want to put some time and energy visualizing yourself living life alongside your Beloved.
+As you get clear on your ideal soulmate relationship, you want to put some time and energy into visualizing yourself living life alongside your beloved.
 Hold the vision of what you desire in your mind’s eye often.
-Begin to act as if you know beyond a shadow of a doubt that he is on his way to you.
+Begin to act as if you know beyond a shadow of a doubt that your soulmate is on his way to you.

 All of these steps are the preparation.
 The opportunity comes when you put effort into meeting new people.
-It’s then that you get to road test your visualization, values, and patterns to see if the new you lines up with how you interact on dates.
+Then you get to road test your visualization, values, and patterns to see if this new and improved version of you lines up with how you interact on dates.

 And speaking of dates, look for reasons to say “Yes!”